HROlive/Applications-of-AI-for-Anomaly-Detection/README.md

     > - Use that new data to turn the problem into a supervised learning problem.
     > - Compare the performance of this new approach to more established approaches.
 ______________
-- 4 - Workshop Assessment - Building and training an Xgboost model, an autoencoder neural network and etecting anomalies using different thresholding methods:
+- 4 - Workshop Assessment - Building and training an Xgboost model, an autoencoder neural network and detecting anomalies using different thresholding methods:
   - [Workshop Assessment](https://github.com/HROlive/Applications-of-AI-for-Anomaly-Detection/blob/main/Assessment.ipynb) - Notebook;
   - [Assessment-preprocess_data](https://github.com/HROlive/Applications-of-AI-for-Anomaly-Detection/blob/main/Assessment-preprocess_data.py) - Script;
   - [Assessment-Presentation](https://github.com/HROlive/Applications-of-AI-for-Anomaly-Detection/blob/main/Assessment-Presentation.pptx) - Slides;